Neshyk/TelegramBridge/README.md

 Simple Telegram Bridge is a minimalist application designed to bridge the gap between your systems and Telegram.
 It allows you to automatically register users via a Telegram bot using their phone numbers.
 It also provides a convenient POST endpoint for sending notifications.
+It use PostgreSQL database for storing users, phones and messages.

 ## Prerequisites
 Before you begin, ensure you have met the following requirements: